 Manditory Reporting for Sexual Violence and Harrassment - Staff in Disability and Testing Services are required to report to the Title IX Coordinator any instance of sexual violence or harrassment reported to them.
 This linke gives information about reporting processes and resources for victims of sexual violence.

 Quick Directions for requesting Accommodations - This sheet has simplified directions for how to access our online system to request your accommodations.
 The process detailed in this handout will start the process of generating the Faculty Notification Letter sent to your professors.
-You can find more detailed information and a video on our Students page.
+You can find more detailed information and a video on our Accommodations Request & Notifications page.

 Testing Services - Our students who take exams with accommodations generally use Testing Services to take their exams which has the facilities to provide their approved accommodations.
 Exams must be scheduled at least two days in advance of the exam.
 It is easier for students at the beginning of each semester to take their syllabi to Testing Services to schedule exams for the entire semester.
 Students who are in Cleveland Marshall Law School or are taking classes at the Lorain or Lakeland campuses will need to contact the designated person specified in their Faculty Notification Letter for scheduling exams.